It’s no secret that many Singaporeans are stressed and overworked.

 2. Constant Communication Outside Work Hours

-Ever had multiple texts sent by your boss at ungodly hours?
+Have you ever had multiple texts sent by your boss at ungodly hours?

-Aside from working overtime, a company that fails to distinguish the lines between work and life can be a bad company to work in too.
+Aside from working overtime, a company that fails to distinguish the lines between work and life can be a bad company to work in, too.

 This can also take a toll on your mental health as you are constantly worried about work instead of having some time off as you should.